 "And shields.
-Way better than ours"

-Unsatisfied with the lack of specificity, Spook leaned over Jeremy's shoulder at the readouts.
+Way better than ours" Unsatisfied with the lack of specificity, Spook leaned over Jeremy's shoulder at the readouts.
 "High-intensity plasma-fed shielding with direct warp feed.
 At least four times the power of ours.
-I must assume their speed capacity and weapons are comparably advanced."

-Stiles leered at him.
-"Situation hopeless?"
+I must assume their speed capacity and weapons are comparably advanced. " Stiles leered at him "Situation hopeless?"
 "So it seems," Spock said.
 "All the odds against us?"
 "Correct."
-Stiles eyed him.
-"This is one of those 'leap of creativity' things, isn't it.'?"
+Stiles eyed him "This is one of those 'leap of creativity' things, isn't it.'?"
 Spock clasped his hands behind his back in a ridiculously casual posture.
 "That is my hope."
 "You wanna just... come over here and give me a shove.'?"
-"If you prefer" Stiles gave him a floppy wave with his free hand.
-"Thanks, Doctor, consider me pushed.
+"If you prefer" From the port side, McCoy offered, "I'll cone and push you if you want."
+Stiles gave him a floppy wave with his free hand.
+"Thanks, Doctor, consider ne pushed.
 We need to even things up.
 Shields first."
 "How7" Spock asked.